Agenda

 While many have opinions on AI, this group is coming with insights grounded in data.
 Education leaders and researchers from ASU, Stanford University and Monash University will explore the intersection of AI and learner agency through stories grounded in early research and data-driven investigations.
 By highlighting real-world examples and research findings, the session will invite reflection on both the promises and challenges of AI in fostering more empowered, self-directed, and meaningful learning pathways.

-- Chris Agnew, Director of Generative AI for Education Hub, SCALE Initiative | Stanford University
+- Chris Agnew, Director, Generative AI for Education Hub, SCALE Initiative, Stanford Accelerator for Learning, Stanford University

 Moderator: